 Students may satisfy the legal writing requirements through courses, moot court participation or work on law journals.
 First-year students are required to take Legal Writing.
 In the second year, students choose to serve on a law journal or participate in moot court.
 In the third year, students can participate in moot court, serve on a journal or take a legal writing seminar.

 Director of Applied Legal Instruction, Professor Bradley G. Clary, Room 444, is responsible for overseeing the Legal Research and Writing program.
 J.D. students are required to satisfactorily complete a legal writing requirement during each year of Law School (see Scholastic Requirement Rule 5).
 Legal Writing is an integral part of the curriculum and is a requirement for graduation.
-The University of Minnesota Law School is one of only five schools nationally to receive student Burton Awards for Legal Achievement seven or more times.
+The University of Minnesota Law School is one of only seven schools nationally to receive student Burton Awards for Legal Achievement seven or more times.

 The First Year Legal Research and Writing Program is an intensive two-semester introduction to principles of legal writing and oral advocacy.
 First-year students are responsible for the information contained in the Legal Research and Writing Syllabus, which is distributed at the Legal Writing Orientation program and during the first week of small group classes.
 All 25 small groups will work on the same basic materials.
 Each of the small group instructors will further communicate assignments, expectations, and program standards to students during their particular 8 am Wednesday or 8 am Thursday morning scheduled class time.
 Weekly attendance is required for this course.